k2052/developer.2052.me/source/partials/about.md

 ### I broke my text editor

-It seems like magic the first time you see vi keystrokes.
+It seems like magic the first time you see vim keystrokes.
 You imagine that text will become your medium and you'll become one with the characters on your screen.
 You will wield characters into code like poets wield words.